makrai/notes/goldberg-92-grammar-completion.md

 * hE origins of a piece of information may matter (Zaenen and Karttunen, 1984; Pullum and Zwicky, 1986; Ingria.
 1990)
 * in BUG
   * The structural description in a BUG rule specifies the conditions under which the rule can be applied in the parsing process.
-That is, when parsing, it refers to the right-hand side of the rewrite rule only, and it is never used to update any feature structure
+    * ie when parsing, it refers to the right-hand side of the rewrite rule only, and it is never used to update any feature structure
     * check unifiability,
-  * The structural change describes what action to take when the structural description is satisfied, ie, how to build a new feature structure (when parsing, this corresponds to the left-hand side of tile context-free rule)
+  * The structural change describes what action to take when the structural description is satisfied
+    * ie how to build a new feature structure (when parsing, this corresponds to the left-hand side of tile context-free rule)
-    * builds structure.
-In usual unification-based grammars
+    * builds structure
     * Unifiability differs from unification in a crucial respect
 * example:
-      1
-      A: []
+  1. A: []
       B: [NUMBER = SINGULAR]
       C: [NUMBER = PLURAL]
-      A is unifiable with B and A is unifiable with C, even though B is not unifiable with C. Therefore, if a structural description requires unifiability of A with both B and C, it will be satisfied.
-However, if we were to formulate this requirement in terms of unification, as is currently done in unification-based grammars, then A, B and C will not satisfy this requirement
+  * A is unifiable with B and A is unifiable with C, even though B is not unifiable with C
+    * if a structural description requires unifiability of A with both B and C, it will be satisfied.
+    * hE if we were to formulate this requirement in terms of unification, as is currently done in unification-based grammars, then A, B and C will not satisfy this requirement
   2. auxiliary verb should agree with each subject of a co-ordination:
-        (6) Will Jean leave and the others arrive?
-This sentence is in because will's NUMBER is unifiable with both that of Jean and that of the others, although the unification of all three NUMBER values still leads to failure.
-So BUG will behave correctly in this case
+    * (6) Will Jean leave and the others arrive?
+    * This sentence is in because
+      will's NUMBER is unifiable with both that of Jean and that of the others, although the unification of all three NUMBER values still fails
+    * So BUG will behave correctly in this case

 # 5 Generative Capacity